koga-one/milan/content/english/Portfolio/index.md

 * Got 36th place on the recent Brackeys 5th game-jam.

 ##### Creator of the website bykoga.com (formerly TTC) - 10th grade to current
-Initiator, designer, and blogger of the personal website and blog "bykoga" (formerly known as The Thought Compiler).
+Initiator, designer, and blogger of the personal website and blog "by.koga" (formerly known as The Thought Compiler).

 * Posts daily content